Imranul-hassan/marathon-management-client/README.md

 # Marathon Management System

 Marathon Management System is a platform that helps organize marathon events by connecting event organizers with participants.
-Users can create marathons, sign up for events, and manage their registrations through a personal dashboard.
+Users can create marathons, sign up for events, and manage their registrations.

 ## Live Link